mapillary/OpenSfM/doc/source/building.rst

 Installing dependencies on Ubuntu
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-See this `Dockerfile <https://github.com/paulinus/opensfm-docker-base/blob/master/Dockerfile>`_ for the commands to install all dependencies on Ubuntu 16.04.
-The steps are
+If using Python 2, see this `Dockerfile <https://github.com/paulinus/opensfm-docker-base/blob/master/Dockerfile>`_ for the commands to install all dependencies on Ubuntu 16.04.

+If using Python 3, follow the process here `Dockerfile.python3 <https://github.com/paulinus/opensfm-docker-base/blob/master/Dockerfile.python3>`_.

+The main steps are

 1. Install OpenCV, NumPy, SciPy using apt-get
 2. Install python requirements using pip